 - Fluticasone works by preventing the swelling and irritation in the walls of the small air passages in the lungs.
 It belongs to a group of medicines known as inhaled corticosteroids.
 It is also called a preventer (because when used every day it prevents asthma attacks).

-- Fluticasone + vilanterol is available as a dry powder inhaler.
+In New Zealand fluticasone + vilanterol is available as a dry powder inhaler called Breo Ellipta.

 - The dose of fluticasone + vilanterol is 1 inhalation once daily.

 - Follow your doctor's instructions carefully.
 The pharmacy label on your medicine will tell you how much to use, how often to use it and any special instructions.